Our Mission

 For Rising Junior and Senior Participants

-UB has a 6-week Summer Program where students live in the D&E campus dorms.
+UB has a Summer Program where students live in the D&E campus dorms.
 After moving into the dormitories, students attend academic classes during the day and participate in social, cultural, and wellness classes throughout the evening.
 Classes are designed to prepare students for high school completion as well as college preparation.
-Students also participate in a digital or virtual learning experience during the summer months to continue preparing for college.
+Students also participate in an online, remote, and virtual learning experience during the summer months to continue preparing for college.
 Field trips include college visits, community service, career day, and a Learning Outside the Classroom Trip.
 Students return home for the weekend.

 Resident Coordinators (RCs) are hired and live in the dorms with students.
 RCs are involved in every facet of the Program and bring experiences from different colleges.
 Students are not allowed to leave the D&E campus without a UB staff member or without written permission from their parent/guardian.
 Students are expected to participate after their sophomore and junior high school years.
 Students do not receive high school credit; however, they receive a stipend for their participation or workstudy.